ncmreynolds/m2mDirect/README.md

 ## Housekeeping

 The library relies on regular housekeeping to send keepalive packets.
-This must be called regularly in the main loop, if it is frequently delayed then the link will be considered.
+This must be called regularly in the main loop, if it is frequently delayed then the link will be considered disconnected.
 This *may* move to an RTOS task on ESP32 at some point in the future.

 ```
 void loop()